Impact of transition from Voice to Data and Multimedia and IP based services in Telecom business: An analysis.

 Conclusion: Most of the advance technology systems are now the monopoly of Network Operators/ ISPs and System vendors.
 It is necessary to take these out into the user premises by melding the technology with user intensive systems and applications.
 For the Telecom service providers, the voice call revenue is dwindling due to transition to data oriented business and competition as well as saturation of usage and they need to forge into more and more broadband products business to survive.

-To realize all these effectively, it is necessary for the Network operators/ISPs and regulatory bodies to standardize the e-business related charging, billing and payment procedures.
-Common Payment broker systems are needed to take care of adequate revenue share to network Providers / ISPs as to compensate the high investment needed to induct high tech and provide enough pipes for their customers to access the Service providers and e-business units.
+To realise all these effectively, it is necessary for the Network operators/ISPs and regulatory bodies to standardise the e-business related charging, billing and payment procedures.
+Payment Gateways connected to common Payment broker system are needed to take care of adequate revenue share to network Providers / ISPs as to compensate the high investment needed to induct high tech and provide enough pipes for their customers to access the Service providers and e-business units.

 Moreover Mobile phones have become life science devices that will provide diverse products and services, in addition to merely a phone but camera, watch, music / video, products based on various location based services, NFC based services, e-wallet and all sorts of money management using phones including DBT by governments, health care support and emergency support system etc. With right perception and direction, these disconnects in concepts can be rectified and the e-Business will see ample growth in the coming years.
 It shall be possible to achieve quick overall Telecom growth, with benefits for all, the Network Operators/ISPs, Business owners, the Service providers, the Telecom Vendors and the Consumers as end users.